Skip to main content

 In a practical sense, these legal frameworks translate into specific operational requirements for your employer.
 They must be transparent about how your information is collected, used, and stored.
 You should be provided with clear notices explaining the confidentiality protections in place.

-A common and highly recommended practice is for employers to use a to manage the wellness program.
+A common and highly recommended practice is for employers to use a third-party administrator to manage the wellness program.
 This creates a firewall.
 The third-party vendor collects and analyzes the health data, providing only aggregated, de-identified information back to the employer.

 This means your employer might learn that 30% of the workforce has high blood pressure, but they will not know that you are one of those individuals.
 This process of de-identification is a powerful tool for maintaining individual privacy while still allowing the company to understand the general health needs of its employees and tailor the wellness program effectively.